AMWA-TV/bcp-002-02/README.md

 ### What does it do?

-- It defines how to provide human-readable distinguishing information for NMOS Nodes and Devices.
+- It defines how to provide human-readable distinguishing information for NMOS Assets - Nodes and Devices.

 ### Why does it matter?